xaya/xaya_tutorials/Regtestnet.md

 In this tutorial we looked at:

 - How to start regtestnet
+	+ How to add nodes (other machines) to regtestnet
 - How to get a balance in the wallet
 - How to create a CHI address
 - How to mine new blocks and get regtestnet CHI
+- How to force reorgs to test undo data

 ## Where to Go from Here?